carloquilala/fluxbb/README.md

   - During the installation, all FluxCP accounts will be inserted in FluxBB account table
   - If you want to integrate both FluxCP and FluxBB account sessions, see http://artworx.juplo.com/?module=fluxbb&action=howto before logging in
   - After successfull installation, re-login using your admin account.
 Have fun using FluxBB Forum

+If you need further support in installing the addon, please feel free to post your questions in http://artworx.juplo.com/?module=fluxbb

 ## Integrating FluxCP and FluxBB account sessions